An Ecommerce Guide to Square Shipping Options, Integrations, and Optimizations

 There are several different ways you can ship orders that come through your online store.
 Your logistics operations can consists of shipping orders yourself, or you can outsource time-consuming fulfillment logistics tasks to a third-party logistics (3PL) company.

-For direct-to-consumer (DTC) brands that are first starting out, self-fulfilling orders is a common way to keep logistics costs low until you start to see a steady increase in order volume.
 But it also means spending valuable time packing boxes and waiting in line at the post office.
 While shipping orders yourself gives you full control over the process, it can be a challenge to keep up with managing inventory and shipping packages as you try to grow your business.

 2. Shipping integrations and apps